 Illuminates when the A/C system pressure is too high.
-If the A/C too pressure is high, the compressor clutch is disengaged. but the fan remains activated
+If the A/C is too high, pressure compressor clutch is disengaged. but the fan remains activated

-Note: When exterior temperature is high, it is possible and normal for light to illuminate.
+When exterior temperature is high, it is possible and normal for light to illuminate.